Provision for High Potential Learners

-A confident, happy, thriving student; working towards his or her potential, is what every good school aims to nurture, support and educate.
-Sometimes, however, high potential learners can seem in more need of social and emotional support than other children their age.
+A confident, happy, thriving learner; working towards his or her potential, is what every school aims to nurture, support and educate.
+Sometimes, however, high potential learners can be in more need of social and emotional support than others of their age.
 If these needs are not recognised and supported, high potential learners may find it difficult to achieve both academic success and emotional well-being at school.

 Here are some common reasons why a high potential learner may benefit from pastoral support:

-Asynchronous development, whereby a child appears to be ‘wise beyond their years’ but in many ways is still very immature, has been described as the defining characteristic of high potential learners.
-This advice sheet explores the issues relating to Asynchronous Development in children with high learning potential and provides useful strategies and clear guidance to teachers on how to support pupils who are developing asynchronously.
+Asynchronous development, whereby a learner appears to be ‘wise beyond their years’ but in many ways is still very immature, has been described as the defining characteristic of exceptionally high potential learners.
+This advice sheet explores the issues relating to asynchronous development in high potential learners and provides useful strategies and guidance to teachers on how to support learners who are developing asynchronously.